The key to recovery from any chronic disease is continuous immune system strengthening. (Body, Mind, and Spirit) Not by drugs!

 The definition of inflammation is much broader than infection.
 (Which often produces an inflammatory response.)
 Inflammation and infection are two closely related but separate phenomena.

-Infection - is a direct result of pathogens; (Bacteria, viruses, parasites, etc.) The immune response to this infection is inflammation.
+- Infection - is a direct result of pathogens (Bacteria, viruses, parasites, etc.) The immune response to this infection is inflammation.

-Prominent examples of inflammation that do not involve necessarily infection:
+Prominent examples of inflammation that do not necessarily involve infection:

 Although infections and infections are sometimes seen as synonyms, it is pretty clear that many inflammation cases do not involve pathogens.

 - A burn from an iron, stove, or boiling water.

 - Callus on foot from prolonged walking.